30-Day Family Itinerary for New Zealand

 Remember to give yourself plenty of time to return your rental vehicle.
 There are connecting flights between Queenstown and Auckland if you are flying out of Auckland, otherwise, flights to Australia leave from Queenstown.

-More About a New Zealand Family Itinerary for One Month
+More About a New Zealand Family Itinerary for 1 Month

 That’s it for our New Zealand family itinerary for 30 days.
 If that wasn’t the itinerary you were looking for, check out these alternative 30-day itineraries: